commschamp/cc_tutorial/tutorials/tutorial2/README.md

 ```
 As the result the field definition will reside in
 [include/tutorial2/field/E2_1.h](include/tutorial2/field/E2_1.h) with its
-common, template parameter's independent types and functions in
+common, template parameters independent types and functions in
 [include/tutorial2/field/E2_1Common.h](include/tutorial2/field/E2_1Common.h)

 Please note the following: